-To determine the effects on blood pressure and heart rate of consuming controlled isoenergic high-carbohydrate and high-monounsaturated fat diets in subjects with T2D.
+To determine the effects on blood pressure and heart rate of consuming controlled isoenergic high-carbohydrate and high-monounsaturated fat diets in subjects with type 2 diabetes.
 The effects of these diets on glucose and lipid metabolism were published previously.

 A four-center, randomized, cross-over study in which subjects followed each intervention diet for six weeks, with a one-week washout period between interventions.
 A sub-sample of subjects followed the second diet they received for an additional eight weeks.